Stochastic Neural Network Symmetrisation in Markov Categories: A general methodology for symmetrisation

-For example, a right-inverse of the coset map $g \mapsto g\HH$ from Example \ref{ex:coset-map-example} selects a representative element of each coset in $\G/\HH$.
+For example, a section of the coset map $g \mapsto g\HH$ from Example \ref{ex:coset-map-example} selects a representative element of each coset in $\G/\HH$.
 This is useful computationally, since by attaching $s$ to the $\G$-input on both sides of \eqref{eq:transpose-characterisation}, we may write $k^\transpose$ explicitly as follows:

 In general there may be many choices of $s$, but each one will produce the same $k^\transpose$.
-Moreover, $s$ need not be equivariant in any sense, so need not be a morphism in $\C^\G$. \end{remark}
+Moreover, $s$ need not be equivariant in any sense, so need not be a morphism in $\C^\G$ or $\C^\HH$. \end{remark}

-\begin{remark} If $\C$ admits all orbit maps, then it is possible to obtain a left adjoint to $\Res_\varphi$ on all of $\C^\HH$, rather than just on its full image.
+\begin{remark} Should it be required, a sufficient condition for $\Res_\varphi$ to have a full left adjoint is that $\C$ admits all orbit maps.
 We omit the proof of this, but the result follows using very similar ideas as the proof of Theorem \ref{thm:partial-left-adjoint-existence}.
 Compared with \eqref{eq:adjunction-isomorphism}, this yields a natural bijection